heikowesterburg/heikowesterburg.github.io/content/en/authors/admin/_index.md

     url: https://ineko-cologne.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include political polarization, diversity and antidiscrimination, destigmatization of mental disorders.
+bio: My research interests include destigmatization of mental disorders, psychotherapy research, diversity and anti-discrimination as well as open & metascience.

 # Interests to show in About widget
 interests: